SOLAS-TTRPG/SOLAS/README.md

 SOLAS is inspired by old TTRPG systems like Dungeons and Dragons and FATE, as well as some more obscure tabletop games like T.I.M.E. stories.
 As such, some mechanics will be familiar to veterens of tabletop games.
 Previous experience is not required, and SOLAS is designed to be as understandable for new players as possible.

 ## Rolling
 A die roll is when someone rolls a standard six-sided die to determine an outcome.
 Sometimes a roll is specified as "advantaged" (indicated by an A) which means rolling two dice and taking the higher of the two.
 Another variant is "disadvantaged" (indicated by a D), which is rolling two dice and taking the lower of the two.
+If you believe your character would have advantage or disadvantage for a certain roll (due to their background, current mental state, etc.), ask your GM.

 ## Solace
 **3 + Charisma**